HISTORICAL SKETCH OF VALLEY VIEW

 Governors Award being one of only six communities in Texas so honored.
 The town has been awarded a

 $60,000.00 grant.
 A recent activity has been the creation of a yard of the month contest and the pursuit of

 obtaining a historical marker for the town which started as a project of several local high school senior’s.

-welcome to all who come to live or visit.
-We are proud of the foundation our forefathers laid before us, as well as
+friendly welcome to all who come to live or visit.
+We are proud of the foundation our forefathers laid before us, as

 We are proud to call Valley View HOME.